syncfusion-content/xamarin-docs/Xamarin/Chips/Customization.md

 documentation : ug
 ---

-## Customization for SfChip
+## Customization of SfChip

-The chip control supports to customize the background color, border color, close button color and more.
+The chip control supports to customize the background color, border color, close button color, and more.
 The chip control can be customized using the following properties:

 ## ShowCloseButton

-The `ShowCloseButton` (https://help.syncfusion.com/cr/xamarin/Syncfusion.Buttons.XForms~Syncfusion.XForms.Buttons.SfChip~ShowCloseButton.html)to set the visible state of close button in the SfChip.
+The [`ShowCloseButton`](https://help.syncfusion.com/cr/xamarin/Syncfusion.Buttons.XForms~Syncfusion.XForms.Buttons.SfChip~ShowCloseButton.html) property sets the visible state of close button in SfChip.

 {% tabs %}